 To Crisp the Skin:

-- In a small bowl, combine the garlic, sage, thyme, rosemary, mustard, salt, pepper, and olive oil to make a seasoning paste.
+- Combine the Dry Rub: In a small bowl, combine the garlic, sage, thyme, rosemary, mustard, paprika, salt, pepper, and olive oil to make a seasoning paste.

-- Rub the turkey breast with the paste and spread it evenly under the skin.
+- Rub the turkey breast with the dry rub and spread it evenly under the skin.
 Set aside.

-- Select SEAR/SAUTÉ and set to MED-HI then melt 2 tbsp of butter.
-Cook the onion just until tender.
-Then add ½ cup of white wine, ½ cup of broth, and herbs.
+- Select SEAR/SAUTÉ, when it's hot, melt 2 tablespoon of butter.
+Add onion and cook just until tender.
+Add ½ cup of white wine, ½ cup of broth, and herbs (rosemary sprig, thyme sprig, sage leaves).
 Press "Keep Warm".

 - Place the trivet (or Cook & Crisp™ Basket Ninja Foodi) to the pressure cooker, then add turkey, skin side up.

-- Brush chicken with canola oil or spray with cooking spray.
+- Brush the turkey skin with canola oil or spray with cooking spray.
 Season with salt and pepper.

-- Close crisping lid.
+- Instant Pot Users: Place the turkey breast on the mid oven shelf and broil for about 2 minutes or more or until the skin is crispy.
+Be sure to keep an eye on it to prevent burning.
+Ninja Foodi: Close crisping lid.
 Select AIR CRISP, set temperature to 400°F, and set time to 8 minutes.
 Select START/STOP to begin.
 Cook until the desired level of crispness is reached, adding up to 10 additional minutes.

 - Let the turkey breast rest for 5–10 minutes.
 Cooking is complete when the internal temperature reaches 165°F. Transfer to a plate or platter.